sethladd/dartfacts/src/site/facts/dart-programs-always-start-at-main/index.markdown

 # {{ page.title }}

 Dart programs are structured, and begin their execution in the `main()` function.
-The parsing, compiling, and initializing steps do not execute Dart code.
+The parsing and compiling steps do not execute Dart code.
 You can be sure that code does not execute until `main()` is run.

 ## Example